jdisset/jeanplot/README.md

 pip install -e .
 ```

 That's it.
 No conda, no extras, no platform shenanigans.
+Bundled fonts ship in the wheel.

 ## What you actually do with it